 Tad Gormley Stadium, City Park

 Produced by the New Orleans Track Club

-If you’d like an opportunity to be a part of history, promote your business, AND aid in a worthy cause, please consider sponsoring the Turkey Day Race, where proceeds go to Spina Bifida Association of Greater New Orleans
+If you’d like an opportunity to be a part of history, promote your business, AND aid in a worthy cause, please consider sponsoring the Turkey Day Race, where proceeds go to Spina Bifida of Louisiana.

 |Will you be part of history on Thanksgiving morning?

 The New Orleans Athletic Club’s “Turkey Day Race” is one of the oldest and continuously held non-marathon races in the United States.
 In 1986, the race became a charitable event assisting the needs of our local community and has been instrumental in helping the Spina Bifida Association of Greater New Orleans.